Epein5/AI_BOUNTY_TEAM_CHIMEKI/README.md

 </div>

 ## Features

 - **Web Scraping:** The bot dynamically scrapes images from a specified website.
-- **Machine Translation:** Utilizes OpenAI API to generate content and then translates scraped content to Nepali using Google Translate package.
+- **Machine Translation:** Utilizes OpenAI API to generate content and then translates scraped content to Nepali.
-- **Image Processing:** Combines translated text with images to create image-based content.
+- **Image Processing:** Combines translated text with images to create image-based content.e
 - **Instagram Clone:** Includes a Flutter-based Instagram clone for deploying and sharing the created content.

 ## Prerequisites